trufflesuite/trufflesuite.com/public/docs/getting_started/project.md

    Saving artifacts...
    ```

-   This shows the transaction IDs and addressed of your deployed contracts.
+   This shows the transaction IDs and addresses of your deployed contracts.

    <p class="alert alert-info">
      <strong>Note</strong>: Your transaction IDs and contract addresses will be different from the above.